Find Grad Schools

 60 Yearly Graduations

-Washington State University comes in at #17 on our list of the most popular colleges offering master's degrees in agriculture and agriculture operations.
+Washington State University comes in at #17 on our list of the most popular colleges offering master's degrees in agriculture & agriculture operations.
 Roughly 31,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,457 per year, while in-state graduate students, on average, pay $12,076 per year.
-For the 2020-2021 academic year, 60 master's degrees were handed out to agriculture and agriculture operations majors at Wazzu.
-Of these students, 67% were women and 18% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,708 per year, while in-state graduate students, on average, pay $12,366 per year.
+During the most recent year for which we have data, 60 people received their master's degree in agriculture & agriculture operations from Wazzu.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 81% were women.

 #19